error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 ---

+The updated QED demo is non-circular and local.
+It keeps m_bound symmetric (k=0) and uses a partial mapping alpha_em/alpha_det = 1 + beta*(N_emit − N0).

+With S2→Earth, β=0.25 reproduces the observed ratio f_emit/f_obs ≈ 1.025747
+to ~1e−9 precision, without touching m_bound.
+The earlier side script assumed a full 1:1 coupling (β=1), which predicts ≈1.103 and overshoots; rescuing that would require an implausible ~7% shift in m_bound.

+So the computation was fine—the claim was too strong.
+Our main results do not rely on alpha–N coupling anyway; they come from GR×SR plus the Schwarzschild-compatible Δ(M) correction, evaluated non-circularly.
+The demo just shows that, if any local alpha–N coupling exists, it must be small (≈25% here), not full 1:1.

+---

 ## 📌 Overview

 The method reconstructs **effective mass** and predicts **redshifts** from the principle of **space segmentation**, using a universal scaling function that links gravitational behavior across micro and macro scales.